What are Natural Dyes?

 To create a colour, pre-soak the natural dyestuff (placed in a muslin bag to avoid it getting mixed with the material), then bring the mordanted fibre, fabric or yarn and the dyestuff to the boil (except madder which should be kept below 50°C) in the same dye bath.
 Hold at a simmer for one hour and allow to cool slowly.
 Wash in cool water until it runs clear.

 The substantive natural dyes do not need a mordant to colour the fibre.
 These include the tannic acid from gall nuts, walnut leaves, turmeric, as well as alizarin reds from annatto, cochineal (pictured) and safflower, indigo and the purple of some molluscs.
-The use of a mordant enhances and can modify these colours.
+Using different mordants with these dyes will enhance or modify these colours.

 Mineral dyes are produced by the metallic ions in the mordant salts.
 This gives a yellow from chrome, brown from the iron salts and blue from copper.